SirLefti/piboy/docs/NEO-6M.md

 tail -f /dev/serial0
 ```

+If `/dev/serial0` does not exist, try it again with `/dev/ttyAMA0` instead.
+In that case, you have to change this value
+in the `config.yaml` as well.

 If the blue LED on the module is blinking, it has already found its position and sends messages with the position.
 Go
 outside or close to a window and wait a few minutes if it does not blink.